-Family and Friends during this Christmas season, the Christ Child saw fit that the Honorable Roland Lawrence should take his place with the Shepherds and Wise Men at the Manger in the Stable.
+Family and Friends during this past Christmas season, the Christ Child saw fit that the Honorable Roland Lawrence should take his place with the Shepherds and Wise Men at the Manger in the Stable.
 Roland passed away December 28th, 2020 at the young age of 93 and now is at Peace with the Baby Jesus.
 Roland (aka "ollie olzark") will join his eight siblings, their spouses, and his parents (Michael and Anna) in heaven.
 Born in 1927 (same year as the Ford Model A), Roland was the baby brother of an amazing polish Detroit area family "The Owczarczaks".
 Two of the Owczarczaks sisters married two Fekin brothers which created an incredible bond between the two families which will last for generations to come.

 The description in Roland's senior yearbook (1945) from Catholic Central read: dramatics, athletics, and studies all came under the title of "A Day's work" to "Ollie".
 He played the lead role in plays, was an honor student all four years, played on the varsity football team, and was a member of Fr.
 Martin's All-Star CC Baseball Team.
 His love of baseball began the day he took his first steps.
 Roland spent time playing time in the minor leagues.
 He was inducted into the Catholic Central Athletic Hall of Fame in 2015.
 Roland continued his education at the University of Western Ontario, graduating in 1951 with a BA degree.
 He received his law degree from University of Detroit Law school Mercy in 1954.
 He passed the Michigan State bar exam that same year and began his practice of law.
 He also served as law clerk for Michigan Supreme Court Justice Harry F. Kelly (former governor of the State of Michigan).
 In 1970 he was appointed by Governor Milliken to become a Wayne County Circuit Court Judge.
 He retired from the bench in 1996 but remained active as a visiting Judge and conducted settlement conferences.
 Fun Fact - we had a parakeet that said "here come da judge" every time he came home from work.